mokdevel/DarcMods/DarcChopper/README.md

 * Red: Location to attack with rockets.
 This is more like a bombing run where the target location is shot with rockets regardless of if there are enemies or not.

 NOTE: The lines are drawn on a canvas so they will be on top of the screen items.
 This is something work on and improve.

+This is WIP and not optimized at all.
+I'm not sure what happens if you have 20 choppers flying and all their data is synced while drawing lines on screen.

 <img src="../pics/chopperlines.jpg" width=30% height=30%>